 While I was looking through the Silver Palate, Salmon Mousse caught my eye for two reasons.
 First, I like salmon!
 Secondly, the recipe uses gelatin and I am always looking for ways to add good quality grass fed gelatin to our diet.

 I like salmon because it tastes good and, the children all like salmon.
-In fact, one tradition that our family has each year is a trim the tree party with a buffet dinner.
+In fact, our family has a tradition each year to put on a trim-the-tree party with a buffet dinner.
 The menu always includes, among other favorites, a Salmon Ball which I have made for as long as I can remember!
-Maybe besides tasting good, there is just something special about dipping into a fancy looking appetizer that appeals to children, as well as, adults!

-Still, there is one other reason this recipe caught my eye – I have an antique copper gelatin mold from John’s mother that I have not used yet.
+But, this recipe caught my eye for another reason – I have an antique copper gelatin mold from John’s mother that I have not used yet.